Do you know?:

 Manaslu region presents a physically and mentally challenging trek.
 It is perfect for adventure seekers.
-A constant trekker can easily complete it without any issue.
+A constant trekker can easily complete it without any issues.

 But for beginners, it can be a challenging trek.
 You might need to prepare for the trek.
 Start doing workouts and jogging before you leave for the trek.

-Moreover, the difficulty can depend upon some factors like physical fitness, the weight you carry, the condition of the trail (snow), trekking gears and equipment, acclimatization, food choice, and so on.
+Moreover, the difficulty can depend upon some factors like physical fitness, the weight you carry, the condition of the trail (snow), trekking gear and equipment, acclimatization, food choice, and so on.

 How long is the Manaslu Circuit Trek with Tsum Valley?